martialblog/cheatsheet/README.md

 ##TODO
 - Sort output maybe?
 I just grep stuff.
 - Add more cheatsheets!
 MORE!
-- Tell my mom about it
+- Tell my mom about it.